WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 ## Introduction

 BTCR is a DID method that is based on the Bitcoin blockchain.
 The BTCR DID scheme encodes a confirmed transaction on the Bitcoin blockchain.
 From the transaction, one can determine:
+- The "owner key"
-- The "owner key", or the key for the owner of the DID.
-This is listed as the public key (not the hash of the public key, aka Bitcoin address), that signed the transaction
+    - What: the public key for the owner of the DID
+    - Where: this is the public key corresponding to the one that signed the transaction.
+    - Note: we encode the owner key as a public key -- not the expected compressed Bitcoin address format -- for consistency with the LD signature suites
+- The "control key"
-- The "control key", or more precisely for BTCR, the hash of the control key (aka Bitcoin address), which is a transaction output.
-The owner of a control key can update the DDO
+    - What: the owner of a control key can update the DDO
+    - Where: The transaction output (P2PKH) Bitcoin address
+    - Note: This differs from the owner key encoding.
+This has the property that the control public key is not yet revealed -- just the hash.
 - (Optional) A reference to a continuation DDO in the OP_RETURN field.
 This could be a link to an IPFS address of a DDO with additional keys

 (Note: the terminology around owner, control, and keys in general for DIDs is still being discussed.
 Explained later.)